BernieO/calcardbackup/README.md

 -u | --usersfile FILE
        Give location of FILE, which contains users to be backed up.
 One user per line, with corresponding password separated by a colon.
+See 'examples/users.txt.example' When using option -f (calcardbackup >= v0.7.0) there is no need to give passwords in this file.
-See 'examples/users.txt.example' If this option is not given, calcardbackup will search for a file named 'users.txt' in script's directory.
+       If this option is not given, calcardbackup will search for a file named 'users.txt' in script's directory.
        NOTE: this file is not needed anymore when using option -f|--fetch-from-database